Razpudding/rpi-duckling/guide.md

 # The process of building our lost duckling bot

+* Disclaimer: This "guide" was written so we, the creators of the project could retrace our steps.
+It might be hard to follow for anyone else. *

 ###Setup
 * Download the latest raspBian OS
 * Put it on a micro SD card like so https://www.raspberrypi.org/documentation/installation/installing-images/README.md (you may need additional software to cmplete this step)